 Other pianos, belonging once to Chopin, can be seen in several European locations.

 Spain: A small simple upright (#6668), also by Pleyel, can be seen at the Fryderyk Chopin Museum, Valldemossa, Majorca.
-The composer took this piano with him when he wintered on the island for two months in 1838/9.
+The composer had this piano sent to him when he wintered on the island for two months in 1838/9.

 France: Paris’ Musée de la Musique has an 1839 Pleyel grand (#7267) which was “placed at Chopin’s disposal” between 1839 and 1841.